symfony/symfony-docs/cookbook/email/email.rst

 Sending emails is a classic task for any web application and one that has special complications and potential pitfalls.
 Instead of recreating the wheel, one solution to send emails is to use the SwiftmailerBundle, which leverages the power of the `Swift Mailer`_ library.
-This bundles comes with the Symfony Standard Edition.
+This bundle comes with the Symfony Standard Edition.

 .. _swift-mailer-configuration: